muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T109A)
+- Change: Input Viewer: use flow layout for buttons and hats.
+- Fix: Gated Axis: incorrect handling of garbage collected gates in range computation.

 ### (m76T109)
 - New: Input Viewer: option to have buttons and hats show separately.
 - New: Input Viewer: buttons track usage for both input devices and for VJOY buttons if mapped via one of the remap actions.
 Only tracks buttons.
 A green marker indicates used, a gray marker indicates not used.